Chronic Back Pain After Car Accident: What To Do

 Alternatively, you can try to see your family doctor that same day or as soon as possible after the crash but be aware that most family doctors will not be able to perform imaging to see if you have suffered a disc injury.
 Most family doctors will prescribe pain and/or anti-inflammatory medication and tell you to wait and see.

-If you have back pain after a car accident an for whatever reason you cannot see a doctor on the same day of your crash, then the key is to make sure to seek out medical care as soon as possible.
+If you have chronic back pain after a car accident an for whatever reason you cannot see a doctor on the same day of your crash, then the key is to make sure to seek out medical care as soon as possible.

 Diagnostic testing is a key part of diagnosing and treating an injury after a crash.